jennaepstein/MUSA550-finalproject/_posts/2021-12-20-part2-accessibility-to-centers.md

 ![G_NYC_roadnetwork]({{ site.url }}{{ site.baseurl }}/assets/images/G_NYC_roadnetwork_v2.png)

 ## Investigating Walking Accessibility to Nearest Evacuation Center
 This static map to illustrates the distance of each node to the nearest center the map (shown in red).
-The maximum distance for this network analysis was set to 2000 meters (every node beyond 2000 meters is color-coded in the same purple hue, indicating relative inaccessibility).
+The maximum distance for this network analysis was set to 2000 meters.
+Every node beyond 2000 meters is color-coded in the same purple hue, indicating relative inaccessibility.

 ![points_matplotlib_access_map]({{ site.url }}{{ site.baseurl }}/assets/images/points_matplotlib_access_map.png)